Synology: DiskStation Manager

 Synology's software architecture allows for third-party add-on application integration.
 Hundreds of third-party applications are available in addition to Synology's own catalog.
 Command line access via SSH or Telnet is available.
 Access to development tools and APIs are also available on Synology's website.
 Third-party applications can be written in an interpreted programming language such as PHP or compiled to binary format.
 Public APIs allow custom applications to integrate into Synology's web-based user interface.
 Installers using the SPK format can install third-party applications directly on the DSM operating system.

 Vulnerabilities

-In 2014, a piece of ransomware emerged, dubbed "Synolocker", that targeted Synology devices.
+In 2014, a piece of ransomware emerged, dubbed "Synolocker," that targeted Synology NAS devices running DSM versions 4.0, 4.2, and 4.3.
+Synology fixed the vulnerabilities in November and December 2013.